Large-time behaviour for coupled systems of Lotka-Volterra-type Fokker-Planck equations: Lotka-Volterra-type kinetic equations

-These explicit results allow to compare the resulting stationary variances, and verify the impact of the parameter $p$.
+We may observe that, under the hypotheses discussed in \cite{BMTZ}, the upper bound for $\sigma_1^2$ is always positive while the one connected to $\sigma_2^2$ is positive under the identification $\delta = \gamma\mu-\nu$.} These explicit results allow to compare the resulting stationary variances, and verify the impact of the parameter $p$.
 In Figure \ref{fig:mv} we represent the evolution of mean and variance from \eqref{eq:LV}-\eqref{eq:var_p12}-\eqref{eq:var_p1} for $p = 1/2$ and $p = 1$.
 As expected, we may observe how the dynamics of the macroscopic quantities lead to the emergence of a stable configuration of expected values and variances.